Soni-Shivam/IE102-Project/F1-Race-Prediction/README.md

 - Create a model that can be used for race strategy and performance analysis

 ## Data Sources
-The project utilizes the following datasets from Kaggle:
+The project utilizes the following datasets:
 - Formula 1 World Championship (1950-2020) dataset on Kaggle
-- Additional weather data categorized for each race, found out by web scraping on Wikipedia and classifying them into categories
+- Additional weather data categorized for each race, that I found out by web scraping on Wikipedia and classifying them into categories

 ## Features Used
 The model incorporates several key features: